LumiSpy/lumispy/doc/user_guide/signal_axis.rst

 In particular, homoscedastic (constant) noise will consequently become heteroscedastic (changing as a function of the signal axis vector).
-Therefore, if the ``metadata.Signal.Noise_properties.variance`` attribute is a constant, it is converted into a :external:py:class:`hyperspy.signal.BaseSignal` object before the transformation.
+Therefore, if the ``metadata.Signal.Noise_properties.variance`` attribute is a constant, it is converted into a :external:class:`hyperspy.api.signals.BaseSignal` object before the transformation.

 See :ref:`fitting_variance` for more general information on data variance